CNP-CIIMAR/bioinformatics-utilities/README.md

 # Ensure Dependencies Are Met:

 This script relies on external commands (datasets and dataformat) being available in your system's PATH.
 Make sure these commands are installed and accessible.
+The dataset and dataformat program can be obtained from this NCBI link: https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/

-Ensure you have Python installed.
+## Ensure you have Python installed.

 ## Functionality